 NORTH CORNWALL HAS IT ALL

-There is something for everyone in North Cornwall ,cycle the Camel Trail from Padstow or Wadebridge all the way to Bodmin and take in some spectacular scenery along the way.
-Enjoy wonderful walks including a wonderful scenic route from Little Petherick to Padstow , explore the Saints Way, have a go at course fishing, mackeral fishing ,sailing, windsurfing, body boarding, and of course surfing.
+There is something for everyone in North Cornwall , among the many things you can do are cycle the Camel Trail from Padstow or Wadebridge all the way to Bodmin and take in some spectacular scenery along the way.
+Enjoy wonderful walks including a wonderful scenic route from Little Petherick to Padstow , explore the Saints Way, have a go at course fishing, mackerel fishing ,sailing, windsurfing, body boarding, and of course surfing.
 You can even learn to make bread at Tom's Bakery in Wadebridge.

 RESTAURANTS AND PUBS

-Padstow Farm shop sell their own home reared meat and dried pasta, locally baked speciality bread, home grown salad leaves and vegetables.
+Award winning Padstow Farm Shop sell their own home reared meat and dried pasta, locally baked speciality bread, home grown salad leaves and vegetables.
 Cornish produce galore and local deliveries too.

 Little Petherick creek itself is located on the ancient Saints Way and is a natural habitat of a great variety of birds including Little Egret, Kingfisher,Swan and Mallard Duck.